-Visitors to Minnesota’s Lost Forty have the rare opportunity to explore the northern pine forest as it existed before 98% of it was sent off to sawmills.
+Minnesota’s Lost Forty gives visitors a rare opportunity to explore the northern Minnesota pine forest as it existed before loggers sent 98% of it to sawmills.

 A precious bit of old-growth pine forest in Minnesota